 Vada Pav (Potato Fritter Sliders)

 Vada Pav is the humble street food of Mumbai.
-A fried potato fritter, or vada, is stuffed in between mini-burger buns called pav, along with sweet and spicy sauces or chutney.
+A fried potato fritter, or vada, is stuffed in between mini-burger buns called pav, along with a spicy garlic chutney.

 Rava / Sooji Upma